vercorsio/jeedom-tesla-plugin/en_US/index.md

 Thanks to it, a Tesla owner can access to her/his car and interact with it, based on Tesla API.

+You will find the details of all versions in the [Change log](!https://vercorsio.github.io/jeedom-tesla-plugin/en_US/changelog).

 Plugin setup
 =======================